 - Uncoupled radio frequency wireless charging (trickle charge)

 Tightly coupled electromagnetic inductive coupling (non-radiative charging)

 This type of charging requires that the phone be placed exactly over the magnetic loop in the wireless charger.
-If it is not placed properly, the device won’t charge properly and sometimes not at all.
+The device will not charge properly if it is not well placed.
+In fact, it may not charge at all.

 Loosely coupled electromagnetic resonant coupling (radiative charging)

 Electronic magnetic resonant coupling means the addition of capacitors to both the magnetic loop antenna on the charger and the receiver coil on the phone.

 This increases efficiency and power delivery during charging.
 In this case, you do not have to place the phone at a particular spot so it can charge.
 You can place it anywhere on the wireless charging pad and it will charge just fine.

 Radiative charging is better (i.e. faster and more efficient) than non-radiative charging.